 After your application sends trace data to Wavefront, you can examine that data in the Traces browser.
 By fine-tuning the trace query in the Traces browser, you find the traces that you’re interested in by describing the spans they must contain.

-- Select Applications > Traces in the task bar to display the Traces browser.
+To query traces, select Applications > Traces and navigate to the Traces browser.

 Select an Operation